How to Anchor a Boat: Canadian Rules and Requirements

 There’s no need to be afraid of anchoring your boat.
 With an understanding of the proper procedure and good technique, anyone can do it.
 Just keep the safety and legal considerations in mind!

 In order to legally operate a boat in Canadian waters, you need to have your pleasure craft operator card on you at all times.
-So, get your official boating license today if you haven’t already!
+So, register for our boater safety course today if you haven’t already!

 If you’re looking for more tips on boating safety or basic maneuvers, the National Boating Safety School is a great resource.
-Our boating safety manual is a useful tool for new boaters and those who want to review before taking their boating exam online.
+Our boating license study guide is a useful tool for new boaters and those who want to review before taking their boating exam online.

 Get your card today